-The lease specifies that it is renewed automatically for all purposes, unless the family fails to comply with the community service requirement.
+The lease specifies that it is renewed automatically for all purposes, unless the family fails to comply with the community service requirement-and families determined to be over-income for 24 consecutive months.
 Violation of the service requirement is grounds for nonrenewal of the lease at the end of the twelve month lease term, but not for termination of tenancy during the course of the twelve month lease term [24 CFR 960.603(b)].